 Mandatory Commercial Organics Recycling Overview

 California State AB1826 requires businesses, schools, hospitals, restaurants, government buildings and commercial properties to separate and recycle their organic waste (food waste, green waste, landscape and pruning waste, nonhazardous wood waste and food-soiled paper).
-As of January 1, 2019, businesses that generate four cubic yards or more of commercial solid waste per week (trash, recycle, organics, in aggregate) must arrange for organic waste recycling service.
+As of September 15, 2020, businesses that generate two cubic yards or more of commercial solid waste per week (trash, recycle, organics, in aggregate) must arrange for organic waste recycling service.
 Also, multi-family dwellings of 5 units or more are required to begin recycling green, landscape and pruning waste*.
 For those businesses that need to comply, please fill out this Mandatory Commercial Organics Recycling Compliance Certification Form.

 For more information about Food and Yard Waste Recycling for Businesses in the City of Thousand Oaks, download our brochure.